CareerExplorer’s step-by-step guide on how to become a principal.

 All states require public school teachers to be licensed before they start teaching.
 Licensing/certification qualifications vary by state, but most boards stipulate that candidates complete a bachelor’s degree and supervised in-classroom internship.
 Many licensing boards also require that candidates pass an exam that tests general teaching skills, methods, and subject knowledge.

 Receiving a National Board Certification is an advanced credential that supplements state teaching certificates.

 Work Experience and Research

 The experience that aspiring school principals gain as teachers lays the foundation for their career in educational leadership and administration.
-This experience, at least two or three years of it, is not only irreplaceable; to acquire licensure as a principal, it is commonly mandated by state laws.
+This experience, at least two or three years of it, is not only needed to acquire licensure as a principal, but is also commonly mandated by state laws.
 The specific number of years of required teaching experience varies by state.